 Sourcing from Family Farms

-Our milk comes from Ambler Family Farm, Mt.
-Crawford Creamery and Clovertop Goat Dairy.
-Each of these family farms produces thoughtful, humanely produced milk and maintains a much loved, well cared for herd of animals.
-The majority (or in some case, all) of the feed for the herds comes from local pastures.
+Our milk comes from Ambler Family Farm and Clovertop Goat Dairy.
+Both of these family farms produces thoughtful, humanely produced milk and maintains a loved, well cared for herd of animals.
+The majority (or, at times of year, all) of the feed for the herds comes from pasture.
 The animals all have names.
 We source extra cream for double creme cheeses from Mt.
 Crawford Creamery, a local family operation.